 And by providing compelling offers, you can increase the likelihood of those leads converting into customers.
 Compelling offers can include free consultations, discounts, or exclusive content, which is another excellent way to keep people engaged with your brand.

-Incorporate a Powerful Call-To-Action
+11. Incorporate Powerful Calls-To-Action

 A powerful call to action is essential for any law firm's Facebook ad.
 Without one, your potential clients may simply scroll right past your ad.
 But with a well-crafted CTA, you can increase the chances that they'll take the next step and contact your firm.